kroyxt/elp-documentation/docs/proposals/official/NumberWords.md

 | ja-            | 1000^10 |
 | ou-            | 1000^11 |

-Examples of numeric prefix use with single-digit number words:
+Examples of numeric prefix use with mononumeral number words:

 | Numbers       | Numeric Prefix |
 | ------------- | -------------- |